SergeyFromHell/node-mdbx/README.md

 - `options.keyMode` - key mode:
   * 'string' - all key-returning methods convert keys from buffer to string (default)
   * 'buffer' - no key conversion
+- `options.valueMode` - value mode:
+  * 'string' - all value-returning methods convert value from buffer to string
+  * 'buffer' - no value conversion (default)

 ### .transact(*action*)
 Executes *syncronous* action inside transaction.
 If transaction is already active, then uses it.
+*action* has single parameter *txn* - current transaction. *txn* should be used to get dbis and do data manipulations.
 Rollbacks on error (only for top-level .transact call).
 Returns the returned value of action call.

 ### .asyncTransact(*action*)